isomerpages/moe-deyisec/_useful-links/Direct School Admission (DSA).md

 **7\.
 If my child does not progress up to expectation, what will the school do?** <br>
 The school will assess the situation and discuss the matter with you (parents/guardian) to ensure that your child progresses at a pace he/she is comfortable with.

+##### General FAQs on the DSA – Sec Exercise

+**1\.
+What is DSA - Sec Exercise?** <br>
+The DSA-Sec Exercise was first introduced in 2004 as part of MOE's move towards a more flexible and broad-based education system.
+Under the DSA-Sec Exercise, schools will be able to select a percentage of their students for admission outside of the centralised posting system, via their own selection criteria.
+These criteria can include diverse academic and non-academic achievements and talents.

+**2\.
+How much flexibility is given to schools to select their students?** <br>
+In general, schools can decide on their admission criteria, so long as they are meritocratic and transparent.

+**3\.
+How will the students be admitted into the participating schools?** <br>
+Students who meet the school-based admission criteria will be made a Confirmed Offer or placed on the Waiting List by the school.
+Students given a Confirmed Offer are guaranteed a place in the school, in a course \[Express, Normal (Academic) or Normal (Technical)\] which the student is eligible for.
+This is based on the PSLE aggregate of the student.

+Students placed on the Waiting List are not guaranteed a place and their admission will be based on available vacancies.

+Students on the Rejected List are deemed rejected by the school.
+However, they may still opt for the school during the S1 Posting Exercise.

+**4\.
+Can a student receive more than 1 confirmed offer?** <br>
+Yes.
+MOE will consolidate all the offers the student has received from the various schools in the School Preference Form which will be sent to the student.
+Candidates who have been identified under the Confirmed List and the Waiting List of a school will be asked to indicate their preference for up to a maximum of 3 schools.
+This will be done at their Primary schools.
+Amendments or cancellations will not be allowed after the closure of the Exercise School Preference Stage.

+**5\.
+When will the student know the outcome of his choice?** <br>
+Candidates currently studying in our MOE schools will be informed of their DSA allocation results together with the release of PSLE results through their primary schools.
+Other candidates (currently not studying in our MOE schools) will have to collect their DSA allocation results from MOE HQ Customer Service Centre, located in 1 North Buona Vista Drive, Podium Block MOE Building, S(138675).

+Successful DSA Candidates will be issued with a Direct Admission Slip, informing them of the school that had accepted them.
+These students will not be allowed to make any school selection in the centralised S1 Posting Exercise.
+Unsuccessful DSA Candidates will also be issued with a S1 Option Form, informing them that their DSA application had been unsuccessful.
+These students must complete their S1 Option Form and submit it to their primary school.

+**6\.
+Will there be enough places for students who wish to enrol in the school via the Sec 1 Posting Exercise?** <br>
+As there is a cap of 20% for Deyi Secondary's enrolment under DSA-Sec exercise there will still be 80% of places available for enrolment under the Sec 1 Posting Exercise.